timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 }
 ]} />

-The next day we walked through Evolution basin and wanted to take our time, but instead suffered through intense mosquitoes and were joined by Guppy who borrowed some of my bug spray.
-We also had our only real water crossing of the Sierra Nevadas this year.
+The next day we walked through the Evolution Basin and wanted to take our time, but instead suffered through intense mosquitoes.
+We were joined by Guppy who borrowed some of my bug spray.
+Shortly after, we also had our only real water crossing of the Sierra Nevadas this year.

 Near the border between Kings Canyon and Sierra National Forest, I was waiting for Cool Rocks and hung out with Clementine and Abbey - two hikers who I had seen a few times but hadn't gotten to know yet.
 Before leaving, they let me know to keep an eye out for Brumby, whom they missed.

-Cool Rocks and I tackled Selden Pass to finish the day, and passed through a ferocious mosquito cloud during said climb.
+Cool Rocks and I tackled one last climb for the day and passed through a ferocious mosquito cloud as we did so.
 As we set up camp just past the mosquitoes, Bandit appeared from the trees where the mosquitoes were clustered.
 With a shell-shocked look on her face, she asked us simply "what the fuck was that?".